lief-y/Other-Posts/content/about.md

 ---
-title: About This Site
+title: "About This Site"
-author: Fei Ye
+author: "Fei Ye"
 ---

 This website built using [blogdown](https://bookdown.org/yihui/blogdown/) is to collect writing in education, technology and other subjects that I am interested in.
 I hope you will enjoy reading the posts.